- Northern Fraser Island - Road, day-use and camping area closures - 5 December 2013 until further notice

 - Fraser Island publications

-Fraser Island is located just off the mainland Queensland towns of Maryborough and Hervey Bay.
+Fraser Island is located just off the mainland Queensland cities of Maryborough and Hervey Bay.
 It forms the eastern boundary of the body of water known as Hervey Bay.

 High-clearance 4WD vehicles are essential for driving on Fraser Island as the roads are all sand.
 Photo: Tourism Queensland